Year of the Pathfinder: Air Force retiree shines through adversity

 “The doctor found us, and he told us that he was able to get the entire tumor out,” said Angela.
 “He said, ‘I’m exhausted, that was a long surgery!
 The tumor was really big.’
 The doctor put a hand on my belly, and he said, ‘Molly will have a daddy now.’”

-Angela’s work family at Alconbury supported the Spatz during their medical journey.
-Her commander organized meal trains.
-The group commander and wing command chief checked on their wellbeing.
+Angela’s work family supported the Spatz during their medical journey by organizing meal trains and checking on their well-being.
 The medical team promptly referred CJ for medical tests and to facilities that could perform the surgery.
 Legal support helped him organize his affairs before the surgery.
 Angela’s supervisor and coworkers sat with her in the hospital and shared the tears and joy of CJ’s recovery.

 “Monday morning, he walked out of that hospital with the biggest black eye I’ve ever seen,” said Angela.
 “He looked like a crazy man!
 He had 40-some staples in his head.
 Half his head was shaved.
-And he was walking out of that hospital with his University of Alabama T-shirt, owning it, and he did it!
-He gave the best-case scenario and he was determined.”
+And he was walking out of that hospital with his University of Alabama T-shirt, owning it, and he did it!”

 Despite the all the risks, CJ fully recovered from the operation.